frontegg-samples/nextjs-app-router-sample/README.md

 1. Go to [Frontegg Portal](https://portal.frontegg.com/)
 2. Get your application ID from [ENVIRONMENT] → Applications
 3. Get your Frontegg domain from the Frontegg Portal → [ENVIRONMENT] → Keys & domains
 4. This sample runs on `http://localhost:3000`.
+If your application uses a different port, make sure to add `http://localhost:3000` under → [ENVIRONMENT] → Authentication → Login method → Redirect URLs
+5. This sample runs on `http://localhost:3000`.
 You may need to add `http://localhost:3000` under → [ENVIRONMENT] → Keys & domains → Allowed origins

-### 2. Configure environment variables
+### 2. Configure environment variables -

 Update the `.env.local` file in the root directory with your Frontegg credentials.
 Then, choose your preferred login mode by setting `FRONTEGG_HOSTED_LOGIN` to false for embedded login.
 By default, the Frontegg sandbox environment runs in hosted mode.